 \section{Acknowledgments}

-This work has been supported by the research project CIVIC: Intelligent characterisation of the veracity of the information related to COVID-19, granted by BBVA FOUNDATION GRANTS FOR SCIENTIFIC RESEARCH TEAMS SARS-CoV-2 and COVID-19, by the research project DisTrack: Tracking disinformation in Online Social Networks through Deep Natural Language Processing, granted by Barcelona Mobile World Capital Foundation, by the Spanish Ministry of Science and Innovation under FightDIS (PID2020-117263GB-100) and MCIN/AEI/10.13039/501100011033/ and European Union NextGenerationEU/PRTR for XAI-Disinfodemics (PLEC2021-007681) grant, by Comunidad Aut\'{o}noma de Madrid under S2018/TCS-4566 grant, by European Comission under IBERIFIER - Iberian Digital Media Research and Fact-Checking Hub (2020-EU-IA-0252), and by "Convenio Plurianual with the Universidad Politécnica de Madrid in the actuation line of \textit{Programa de Excelencia para el Profesorado Universitario}".
+This work is part of the project PCI2022-134990-2 (MARTINI) of the CHISTERA IV Cofund 2021 program, funded by MCIN/AEI/10.13039/501100011033 and by the “European Union NextGenerationEU/PRTR”, supported by the Spanish Ministry of Science and Innovation under FightDIS (PID2020-117263GB-100) and MCIN/AEI/ 10.13039/501100011033/ and European Union NextGenerationEU/PRTR for XAI-Disinfodemics (PLEC2021-007681) grant, by European Comission under IBERIFIER - Iberian Digital Media Research and Fact-Checking Hub (2020-EU-IA-0252), and by "Convenio Plurianual with the Universidad Politécnica de Madrid in the actuation line of \textit{Programa de Excelencia para el Profesorado Universitario}".